The Mestiza Muse

 Kérastase Resistance Masque Therapiste

-For those with hair that has weathered storms or undergone countless metamorphoses, this mask stands as your trusted ally.
+For those with hair that has weathered storms or undergone countless changes, this mask stands as your trusted ally.
 Its luxuriously velvety texture delicately envelops your hair, orchestrating a revitalizing symphony for each strand.
 The formula’s masterpiece lies in the meticulous fusion of natural ceramides and their synthetic counterparts, seamlessly collaborating to fortify and moisturize, imparting a sense of renewal and resilience.

 Ingredients: Aqua/Water, Cetearyl Alcohol, Paraffinum Liquidum/Mineral Oil, Orbignya Oleifera Seed Oil, Dipalmitoylethyl Hydroxyethylmonium Methosulfate, Parfum/Fragrance, Cetyl Esters, Cetrimonium Chloride, Caprylyl Glycol, Linalool, Citric Acid, 2-Oleamido-1,3-Octadecanediol, Citronellol, BHT, Glycine, Arginine, Proline, Tyrosine, Glutamic Acid, Geraniol, Serine, Hydroxypropyltrimonium Hydrolyzed Wheat Protein, Benzyl Alcohol, Safflower Glucoside, Isoeugenol, Glycerin, Trehalose, Tamarindus Indica Seed Polysaccharide, Myrothamnus Flabellifolia Leaf Extract.